 The good news and the complication

-Serbia welcomes Americans — you can enter without a visa and stay 30 days at a time.
-The complication is that the US taxes its citizens on worldwide income regardless of where they live.
-That changes the tax calculation compared to most other nationalities.
+Serbia welcomes Americans — you can enter visa-free and stay up to 90 days within any 180-day period.
+The complication isn't entry; it's tax: the US taxes its citizens on worldwide income regardless of where they live, which changes the calculation compared to most other nationalities.

 Your visa situation